Elizabeth Claire Rose :

 Ornament as Skeleton, This exhibition explores binary relationships between ceramics and architecture; technology and craft; and structure and decoration.
 Eliza Au.
 Organized by Eliza Au.
 Mar 14-17.

-* This exhibit will be on the magazine cases in the reference area. *
+* This exhibit took place on the magazine cases in the reference area. *